Matheus2212/php-firewall-class/README.md

 # PHP Simple Firewall Class based in IP

-It uses (DB class)[https://github.com/Matheus2212/php-database-class] as dependency.
+It uses [DB Class](https://github.com/Matheus2212/php-database-class) as dependency.

 This class is meant to check the IP of accesses based in 4 tables:
 * White List;